 The payment of insured shares by the Share Insurance Fund becomes a claim against the liquidation estate of the closed institution, under 12 C.F.R. §709.5(b)(6).
 Before any funds can be paid out at the (b)(7) level – MCA – all higher levels must be paid in full, or provisions made for such payment.

 The Share Insurance Fund has been made whole for the payout of insured member shares with respect to U.S. Central, Members United, Constitution, and Southwest.
 Additionally, provisions were made for all anticipated continuing liquidation expenses, including obligations to reimburse the Share Insurance Fund for potential guaranty payments or the funding of other liquidating expenses for these four estates.
 Thus, the distribution will have no impact on the Share Insurance Fund.

 This authorization agreement for electronic funds transfers (EFT) is intended for use by federally insured credit unions, not NCUA vendors or the public.

-This form provides credit unions with a convenient means of providing the liquidating agents with needed information to make electronic payments to credit unions.
-The completed form can be mailed or faxed to the liquidating agents using the information provided on the bottom of the form.
+This form provides credit unions with a convenient means of providing the liquidating agent with needed information to make electronic payments to credit unions.
+The completed form can be mailed or faxed to the liquidating agent using the information provided on the bottom of the form.

 Any comments or questions should be directed to the NCUA’s Office of the Chief Financial Officer at NCUSIF@ncua.gov or hotline 877.452.1463.

-1 As this amount is gross, and the prior line in the chart shows distributions from U.S. Central to the other four corporates.
-The funds available to distribute excluding the U.S. Central payment to other AMEs equals $33 million.
+5 As this amount is gross, and the prior line in the chart shows distributions from U.S. Central to the other four corporates, the funds available to distribute excluding the U.S. Central payment to other AMEs equals $33 million.
 This distribution reflects the remaining projected distribution over time and is subject to the orderly liquidation of remaining securities.